Gravitate-Health/focusing-SDK/ePIs/README.md

 1. ePI data flows from this folder → FHIR Emulator
 2. Focusing Manager retrieves product information during focusing
+3. Preprocessors are applied.
-3. Lenses are applied to match patient data with product warnings/interactions
+4. Lenses are applied to match patient data with product warnings/interactions
-4. Results highlight relevant product information for the patient
+5. Results highlight relevant product information for the patient

 ## Focusing Relevance